Receding hairline treatment

 What actually works

 For most men with early-to-moderate recession, a combination of finasteride + oral minoxidil produces the most visible frontal improvement.
-That's our Growth plan.
+That is a common combination path.

 What doesn't work (or barely works)